BC46/FLSharp/README.md

 - Fixed the third person camera motion being tied to the game's frame rate.
 - Fixed the maneuver frame flickering after the undocking sequence ends.
 - Fixed light sources not working when attached to the player's ship; i.e. enabled "lightsource_cone" just for the player ship.
+- Increased Freelancer's limit of simultaneously enabled lights to at most 10.

 More fixes and improvements may be added in the future.